ogayuuki0202/openBOS/README.md

 # openBOS
+# It's still in development so don't use this code!
 openBOS is a library developed to provide open access to various methods of the Background Oriented Schlieren (BOS) method.
 We are also developing software that runs on a GUI for those who do not have Python skills.

 ## Key Features